kshaffer/cognition/assessments.md

 Each successful video will earn one assessment point, up to a total of 18 videos.

+**Update for Weeks 3 and 4:** Create three videos in Week 3 and two videos in Week 4.
+The new time limit is two minutes.
+They will each be worth 2 assessment points: one point for the definition/explanation, one point for the example of *musical* application.

 I've created two sample videos that you can use as models: [Habituation](https://vimeo.com/129590808) and [Learned Auditory Grouping](https://vimeo.com/129686217).

 ## Video voting